pyeventsourcing/eventsourcing/docs/topics/process.rst

 application.
 It is a subclass of ``SimpleApplication`` that also has notification log readers and tracking records.

-As well an event sourced repository for aggregates, a process application also has a policy that defines how the process application responds to the domain events it will receive from its notification log readers.
+A process application also has a policy that defines how the process application responds to the domain events it will receive from its notification log readers.

 Notification tracking